jasonkaye/libdlr/doc/background.rst

 This apparently annoying characteristic of ``libdlr`` is simply the price of maintaining all the accuracy that is possible to maintain in floating point arithmic.
-It is the right thing to do.
-But it is also largely ignoreable if the loss of accuracy is not noticeable in your application (this will be the case for the vast majority of users).
+But it is largely ignoreable if the loss of accuracy is not noticeable in your application (this will be the case for the vast majority of users).
 Just use the provided demos to get started, and follow these guidelines: